shehreendheda/katacoda-scenarios/tagging/apptagging/finish.md

 Congratulations!
-You've assigned and used tags to build container maps and dashboards in Datadog for a Kubernetes deployment.
+In this activity, you worked with a variety of tags to correlate metric, logs, and trace data and create a targeted alert.

 To continue, click **Next Module**.